pietheinstrengholt/rssmonster/README.md

 * Run `composer install` this will install all dependencies and might take a while
 * Run `php artisan key:generate` this will generate your individual application key, so that passwords are safe
 * Run `npm install` to install node dependencies, when using windows you might need to run `npm install --global --production windows-build-tools` first.
-* Run npm run production to compile all JS files
+* Run `npm run production` to compile all JS files
 * Run `php artisan migrate` this will add all needed database tables to your mysql database
 * Run `chmod -R 777 storage/`
 * Navigate to http://yourRSSMonsterurl/public/index.php and add feeds by using the top menu
 * Add a cron job to pull articles: `curl -s http://yourRSSMonsterurl/public/index.php/api/feed/updateall`

+If you would like to run RSSMonster in development mode I recommand to run `npm run watch`

 #### Reeder (iOS) integration support (via Fever API)